PenTest-duck/SBT-Hilltop-CTF/Password Cracking/Jumbled/README.md

 `Hash: FAC149D1BCBD4E15A8A1133667E8321F3B4C1FCA`

-The password is in jumbled_wordlist.txt, but it has:
+The password is in rockyou.txt, but it has:
   - A hex digit prepended
   - A hex digit appended
   - First letter capitalised